sisl/AutonomousRiskFramework.jl/README.md

 When running for the first time after building the image, it is possible that some CUDA dependencies for Julia need to be downloaded.
 This should happen automatically.
 After this, the command line output in the second terminal as well as rendered view should show a car taking a left turn at an intersection with a pedestrian crossing the street after the intersection.
 If this happens, the installation was successful.

 ## Saving the container as a new image
-After the successful test, it is advised to save the container as a new image to not always have to download the github repository again (which can't be done as part of the creation of the Docker image as this doesn't allow for the interactive process that is required for cloning private github repositories).
+After the successful test, it is advised to save the container as a new image to not always have to download the github repository again (which can't be done as part of the building process of the Docker image as this doesn't allow for the interactive process that is required for cloning private github repositories).
 After the test, exit the container in both terminals and use the following command (on the host system):

-    sudo docker commit a182e68e7243 autonomous_risk_framework_with_files:0.1
+    sudo docker commit a182e68e7243 marcschlichting/risk_assessment:0.1

-where `a182e68e7243` should be replaced with your container ID.
-The new image name will then be `autonomous_risk_framework_with_files` and can be opened as described in the section *Configuration Inside the Container* by replacing `autonomous_risk_framework` with `autonomous_risk_framework_with_files`.
-No more configuration is required and the instructions from the section *Running Carla* and *Running AST* can be used directly.
+where `a182e68e7243` should be replaced with your container ID for the `autonomous_risk_framework` container.
+If the ID is unknown, using the `sudo docker ps` from a new terminal window, that lists all active containers, can help.
+The new image name will then be `marcschlichting/risk_assessment:0.1` and can be opened like a pre-compiled image.

-## Alternative Download of the complete Docker Image
-Instead of building the Docker image according to the instructions above, the entire image (including all files) can be downloaded from Dockerhub using the command:

-    sudo docker pull marcschlichting/risk_assessment:0.1

-The image now has the name `risk_assessment`.

 ## Contacts
 - Stanford Intelligent Systems Laboratory (SISL)